Genez-io/genez-io.github.io/content/posts/10-ts-mistakes.md

   return Math.sqrt(Math.pow(point2.x - point1.x, 2) + Math.pow(point2.y - point1.y, 2));
 }
 ```
-Here, we define a `Point` type alias to make the code more self-explanatory, maintainable, and more readable.
+Here, we define a `Point` type alias to make the code more self-explanatory, maintainable, and readable.

 ## 10. Using third-party libraries